 - A. In 2018, the Company transferred the global intellectual property assets of IVC-C01 to Terumo.
-In 2021, the Company received Phase 2A-1 milestone payments.
+In 2022, the Company received Phase 2B milestone payments.
 We will continue to work with Terumo to bring the product to market and realize the remaining milestone payments. - B. We are actively pursuing the limited launch strategy to bring regulatory approved products to market, and to expedite the discussion of partnership with potential licensing or commercialization partners. - C. We will continue to evaluate potential value-added medical devices projects for future development and new product lines in order to expand our revenue sources. - D. We are actively expanding our CDMO business by integrating component and finished product manufacturing footprint.
-In addition to creating new sources of stable revenue, we are leveraging on the synergies with our partners to provide high quality products to major international medical device companies by leveraging Taiwan's high efficiency and quality manufacturing capabilities and talents.
+In addition to creating new sources of stable revenue, we are leveraging on the synergies with our partners to provide high quality products to top multinational medical device companies through our high efficiency and quality manufacturing capabilities and talents in Taiwan.